oracle/odpi/doc/src/functions/dpiVar.rst

     allocated by the variable an error is returned.

     **json** [IN] -- a reference to the JSON value which should be set.
-If the reference is null or invalid an error is returned.
+If the reference is null or invalid, an error is returned.
 A reference is retained by the variable until a new value is set or the variable itself is freed.